pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 close succession, for a used film must be allowed to stand from six to twenty-four hours before the dye is sufficiently absorbed and dissipated to allow a new master image to be imposed upon it.
-If a 100-page&nbsp;{%- include columnbreak.html canvas=102 col=2 -%}&nbsp;document were to be hectographed by the gelatin process in a single day, a supply of at least fifty films would be necessary.
+If a 100-page {% include columnbreak.html canvas=102 col=2 %} document were to be hectographed by the gelatin process in a single day, a supply of at least fifty films would be necessary.

 The variable elements in the gelatin process are so much greater than the